unimi-dse/279a5716/README.md

                      (right here) ------^
 ```
+## Use suggestions
+- Listen to songs that defenitely are on Genius (mainly american rap songs: so go with Kanye West, Kendrick Lamar or some other great contemporary Lyricist).
+- The analysis are english based (so try with english language songs).
 ## Known bugs
 Album cover shows sometimes(related to shiny, a bug)
 Sometimes the search works poorly (maybe rate limits of the genius api?)